zudwalex/mongoose/docs/README.md

 struct mg_str mg_str(const char *s)
 ```

 Create Mongoose string from NULL-terminated C-string.
-This function doesn't duplicate provided string, but stores pointer within created `mg_str` structure.
+This function doesn't duplicate provided string, and stores pointer within created `mg_str` structure.

-Note, that is you have problems in C++ (constructor shadowing) C++, there is `mg_str_s` synonym for this function.
+Note, that is you have problems in C++ (constructor shadowing), there is `mg_str_s` synonym for this function.

 Usage example: